 (2) Moreover, it is common, as we saw above with Hobbes, to find the mechanical model of nature aligned with materialism or the view that reality is matter in motion.
 But if we embrace teleology then it appears we may require immaterial principles of explanation.
 Collingwood explains: “The conception of development is fatal to materialism.
 According to a materialistic metaphysics, that is to say, a metaphysics according to which bodily existence is the only kind of existence, whatever works or produces results must be a body: in other words, there can be no immaterial causes.
 But development implies an immaterial cause.
 If a seed is really developing into a plant, and not merely changing into it by pure chance owing to the random impact of suitable particles of matter from outside, this development is controlled by something not material, namely, the form of a plant, and of that specific plant, which is the Platonic idea of the plant as the formal cause of the full-grown plant and the final cause of the process by which the seed grows into it.”
 (84)

 (3) Perhaps some would be willing to exclude genuine development from their understanding of nature as a machine.
 But if we want to argue that nature is, as a whole, a machine then we may have to introduce some explanatory principle outside of nature.
 After all, as Collingwood points out, “A machine implies something outside itself” (100).
 But this would thwart any effort to characterize all of nature as one closed mechanical system: “The idea of nature as machine is fatal to monism” (100).
-Here we can think of how many philosophers, in an effort to preserve the mechanical model, had to place things apparently incompatible with that model (qualities, mind, and God) outside of nature.
+Here we can think of how many philosophers, in an effort to preserve the mechanical model, had to place things apparently incompatible with that model (qualities, mind, and God for example) outside of nature.
 For example, Descartes argued that God and the human mind must be immaterial, unextended, and indivisible unlike the extended and divisible matter of the physical world.
 Obviously such dualisms will not be welcome to those seeking a monistic understanding of nature.

 Collingwood’s interesting analysis rests on his initially plausible description of a machine as “a finished product or closed system.”
 Obviously his description applies to plenty of machines.
 But Collingwood, who died in 1943, couldn’t have foreseen the endless software updates and interactive functions of modern computers.
-And recently Cornell professor of biological and environmental engineering Dan Luo and research associate Shogo Hamada claim to have created simple machines constructed of biomaterials with properties of living things such as metabolism and self-assembly (for an overview of their research, go here).
+And recently Cornell professor of biological and environmental engineering Dan Luo and his research associate Shogo Hamada claim to have created simple machines constructed of biomaterials with properties of living things such as metabolism and self-assembly (for an overview of their research, go here).
 These examples suggest we may have developing machines that are not closed systems.
 If this is correct then there may indeed be a way to embrace the thesis that nature is a machine in ways that avoid the problems Collingwood raises.